pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 - We need to define ``WaitCondition``:
   * Block the template until it receives a signal from cfn-signal
   * We attach a ``CreationPolicy`` (also works on EC2, ASG)
+    - The creation policy is `invoked only` when AWS CloudFormation creates the associated resource.
+Currently, the only AWS CloudFormation resources that support creation policies are `AWS::AutoScaling::AutoScalingGroup, AWS::EC2::Instance, and AWS::CloudFormation::WaitCondition`.

 ```yml
   # Start cfn-signal to the wait condition